 Metformin is a medication primarily to treat type 2 diabetes.
 It’s sold as generic metformin and brand-name medications Glucophage, Glumetza ER (extended-release), and Riomet (a liquid).

-Metformin medications are U.S. Food and Drug Administration (FDA)-approved as an antidiabetic agent — aka to help people with type 2 diabetes manage their blood sugar levels when combined with diet and exercise.
+Medications with metformin as the active ingredient and generic metformin are U.S. Food and Drug Administration (FDA)-approved as an antidiabetic agent — aka to help people with type 2 diabetes manage their blood sugar levels when combined with diet and exercise.
 People taking it sometimes also lose weight.
 And it’s used off-label (for something it’s not FDA-approved for) for weight loss.
-It’s used off-label for other things too and is being studied to treat cancer, aging, and more.
+It’s used off-label for other things and is being studied to treat cancer, aging, and more.

 Unlike popular weight loss medication injections, metformin is a pill or liquid taken by mouth.
 It can also be taken with other type 2 diabetes and weight loss medications, like Ozempic or Zepbound.